 Not all of them are ready to buy straight away, so we’ll need to start warming them up.
 Recently we wrote about optimising your email marketing flow, and similarly, you should consider all these leads to be newbies to the topic and provide them with a sequence of content helping them become experts.
 The key is to give enough information about the topic and your products to convince them you can solve their problem.

 An excellent method is to work backwards from your product offering and key features and to list questions that your customers are asking during the buying process.
 For every product or service, there are roadblock questions that stop people from buying, and if you have not just started your business, creating a list should not be a big effort.
 Then order that list and use it to build a sequence of content starting from the basics and gradually moving to more advanced topics.
 Also, if you are familiar with Facebook's retargeting pixel, you’ll be able to use social ads and amplify your message by serving the right content based on the pages they’ve already visited.

 If you asked your audience to share their experiences and product feedback on social channels, don’t forget to use that content as well!
 One of the typical roadblocks is that people do not trust the beautiful and carefully crafted images by the brand.
 They just look too good to be true, don't they?
 But when we see another customer, who we can relate to, using the product, the conversion rates increase drastically.
-Plant the pieces of customer feedback to the sequence of content.
+Plant the pieces of customer feedback and social proof to the sequence of content.

 Question 3: Are you creating a sense of urgency?

 In the second step and during the flow of educational content you are giving your customers a reason to buy your product, sweeping off the roadblocks.
 The last step is to create a sense of urgency.
 A reason to buy now.